This page provides an overview of our Covid-19 Secure Workplace Policy guidance issued to all Rix & Kay staff.

-The firm’s approach is that if employees can work from home then they should continue to do so.
+The firm’s approach is that if employees wish to work from home then they can continue to do so.

 Staff exhibiting any Covid-19 symptoms and potential high-risk circumstances